 How to edit a PDF on a PC

-There is a “Tools” tab at the top of the document window; click that, then scroll down to the “Review and approve” section and click the “Comment” icon.
+There is a “Tools” tab at the top of the document window; click that, then scroll down to the “Share & Review” section and click the “Comment” icon.
 All your tool buttons should now be displayed along the top of the window, and the comment pane should be open on the right.